-Students will go to school and live in the chic neighborhood of St-Germain.
-Largely populated by young artists, the sixth Arrondissement — the St-Germain-Luxembourg Area is considered one of Paris's liveliest quarters.
-The adventure of this district lies in discovering the narrow streets and hidden squares that bring the city's historic and literary associations to life.
+Students will go to school and live in the chic neighborhood of St-Germain in the 6th Arrondissement.
+The adventure of this district lies in discovering the narrow streets and hidden squares that bring the city’s historic and literary associations to life.
 Dominated for centuries by a vast Benedictine abbey, St-Germain-des-Prés came into vogue in the early 20th century as a center of intellectual and artistic life, home to jazz clubs and literary cafés.
 Students will gain an understanding of French culture by being immersed in this artistic neighborhood.
-Though the recent arrival of couture and designer boutiques is changing the neighborhood's character, its narrow side streets still boast art galleries, bookstores and cozy café terraces.
+Though the recent arrival of couture and designer boutiques is changing the neighborhood’s character, its narrow side streets still boast art galleries, bookstores and cozy café terraces.
 The Boulevard St-Germain stretches for two miles between the Pont de Sully, which crosses to the île St-Louis, to the Pont de la Concorde.
-This area boasts many tourist attractions such as Notre Dame, Louvre Museum, Musee d'Orsay and Jardin du Luxembourg.
-All are within reach of the St. John's campus.
+This area boasts many tourist attractions such as Notre Dame, Louvre Museum, Musee d’Orsay and Jardin du Luxembourg.
+All are within reach of the St. John’s campus.

 The School: St John's University - Paris campus

 Students will stay in the newly renovated, comfortable environment of the SJU Paris Study Center, located in the popular St-Germain district of Paris.
 The St John’s University Paris campus is situated in a six-story structure containing approximately 20,000 square feet of space offering a mixture of residences, classrooms, offices and support space.
 Best of all, students have immediate access to the incomparable artistic, cultural and educational resources available only in Paris.

 - May 14: UF online business classes begin

 - June 1: Students arrive in Paris